faizanahemad/eva/assignment-4/readme.md

 **Early Validation**

 14. How do we know our network is not going well, comparatively, very early
+    - Use validation split and see if our validation acc is decreasing
 15. When to add validation checks
+    - If your final network does not do well, we need to see if our network was able to reduce validation acc during training.

 **Regularization**